NAVEENKODALI322/creator-toolkit/creator-toolkit/blog/posts/canva-creator-program-rejected-roadmap.md

 ---

 *Want more practical breakdowns like this — no fluff, just what actually works?
-Subscribe to [Kodali Type on YouTube](https://www.youtube.com/@naveenkodali322) for content on design, creator tools, and building a digital design business from scratch.*
+Subscribe to [my channel](https://www.youtube.com/@naveenkodali322) for content on design, creator tools, and building a digital design business from scratch.*